Choosing Between Bar Soap or Liquid Soap?

 For the hospitality industry, there has been a growing demand for liquid hand washes, because public they're perceived by the public as more hygienic, making people feel more comfortable.
 The liquid hand washes developed by The English Soap Company have had this in mind, not only making their pump action soap dispensers ultra hygienic, but they look also striking on the sink and are delightful to use.

 Alternatively, when it comes to domestic environments such as busy homes, it can depend once again on personal preference.
 Some people prefer a solid bar hand soap for personal bathrooms, but for a guest bathroom the convenience of a pump-action bottle for a hand wash or shower gel may be preferred.

 Is the Packaging Eco Conscious?

-The labels for the Kew Hand & Body Wash Collection have been designed by our in-house illustrator, inspired by the plants in the gardens at Kew, and in the style of heritage botanical illustrations.
-These generously proportioned bottles will look beautiful when displayed in your bathrooms or ensuite, making handwashing feel like an absolute treat.
+The labels for The English Soap Company Hand & Body Wash Collections have been designed by our in-house illustrator.
+The Key Gardens range was also inspired by the plants featured in the gardens at Kew in London, in the style of their heritage, botanical illustrations.
+These generously portioned 500ml bottles look beautiful when displayed in any bathroom or ensuite, making step of handwashing feel like a luxurious treat.

-Kew Gardens Hand & Body Wash
+Kew Gardens Hand Wash

 There are 17 exquisite fragrances in our Kew Gardens Collection, and we now have a new liquid hand washes to match each one.
 Each 500ml liquid hand wash is SLS and paraben-free, because while we want our hands to be scrupulously clean, we don’t want to use harsh ingredients that may irritate the skin.